 INTERNATIONAL STUDIES STREAM

 The International Studies Stream (ISS) is a way to meet most of your general education requirements at Clark by taking courses that deal primarily with international themes and issues.
-Participation in the ISS allows you to choose any major the University offers, but it structures your general education requirements around the theme of globalization.
+Participation in the ISS allows you to choose any major the University offers; your general education requirements will be structured around the theme of globalization.

 Is the ISS program optional?